Apple One: Price increases

-On October 24, 2022, Apple announced it was to increase pricing of Apple One (along with Apple Music and Apple TV+) subscriptions in many regions.
-The Individual plan increased $2 to $16.95/month, the Family plan increased $3 to $22.95/month, and the Premium plan increased $3 to $32.95/month.
+On October 24, 2022, Apple announced it was to increase the pricing of Apple One (along with Apple Music and Apple TV+) subscriptions in many regions.
+The Individual plan increased $2 to $16.95/month, the Family plan increased $3 to $22.95/month, and the Premier plan increased $3 to $32.95/month.

+At these prices, assuming the user intended to purchase the services separately, the Individual Plan saved users about $7 monthly, the Family Plan saved $8 monthly, and the Premier Plan saved $24 monthly.

+On November 3, 2023, Apple announced it was increasing the pricing of Apple One subscriptions.
+The Individual plan increased $3 to $19.95/month, the Family plan increased $3 to $25.95/month The Premium Plan increased $5 to $37.95/month.

+At this current pricing scheme, assuming the user intended to purchase the services separately, the Individual Plan saves users roughly $9 monthly, a Family Plan saves $11 monthly, and the Premier Plan saves $29 monthly.

 Reception

 The Verge has compared the service to Amazon Prime, through its bundling of Amazon Prime Video and Amazon Music.
 CNET noted that the service's biggest draw is its inclusion of iCloud services.

 Competitor Response

 Spotify has raised concerns that Apple may be exploiting a dominant position, claiming that Apple One puts competitors at a disadvantage as consumers are favoured for using Apple's own services over alternatives, due to Apple's control of the iOS platform.
 Spotify called on competition regulators to act because they believe the practice should be seen as anti-competitive behaviour and as such should be subject to restrictions and regulation.